-Preview: Many gardeners don’t realize the benefits to planting a fall garden.
+Preview: Many gardeners don’t realize the benefits of planting a fall garden.
 This post shares the vegetables you can grow in the fall and how to get them started.

 During the dog days of July, you are probably wishing you could escape to somewhere cooler.
 From the sweltering heat to the bugs, bugs, bugs, you are ready for a break from gardening.
 But have you thought about planting a fall garden?
 There are so many benefits to growing a few fall vegetables.

 Many fall vegetables will need to be started indoors where temperatures are cooler to allow them to germinate properly.
 And depending on your zone, you may need to act fast to get those seeds started in time to harvest a fall crop.

 Benefits to Planting a Fall Garden